Close to the Edge: Reception and legacy

 The album has continued to receive many positive retrospective reviews.
 In his review for AllMusic, Dave Thompson gave the album five stars out of five, hailing it as a "flawless masterpiece".
 Paul Stump's 1997 History of Progressive Rock asserted that Close to the Edge, with its equal measures of ambition and heartfelt playing, "even today draws grudging respect from Yes's most trenchant critics."
 In a special edition of Q and Mojo magazines published in 2005, Close to the Edge came in at number 3 in its 40 Cosmic Rock Albums list.
 The record is also listed in the musical reference publication 1001 Albums You Must Hear Before You Die by Robert Dimery.
 In a reader's choice of the 100 Greatest Guitar Albums of All Time for Guitar World, the album came in at number 67.
 Sound & Vision ranked it number 32 on its Top 50 Albums of All Time list.
 The album came in at number 5 on Rolling Stone's list of the top 50 greatest progressive rock albums of all time.
 It was voted number 130 in Colin Larkin's All Time Top 1000 Albums.
 The album came in at number 1 on a list of the 100 greatest progressive rock albums of all time by Prog magazine.
 It also made Rolling Stones list of the top 500 greatest albums of all time at number 445.
+In 2023, Sean Murphy of PopMatters wrote: "the title track is one of progressive rock's ultimate statements of purpose, worthy of every clichéd superlative imaginable: it really is epic, and it really does deliver delights only the rarest art offers."
+That same year, John Cunningham of WhatCulture wrote: "This LP is a confronting adventure through the fantastical elements of the subconscious.
+Each track plays out like several colourful songs in one, making this standout LP all the more impressive."